xixixao/recomputer/README.md

 _Why yet another smart calculator?_

-- Soulver: Native only.
+- Soulver: Native, macOS only.
 Free only 30 days.
 Not open-source.
 By far the best of the alternatives.
 Differs in some design decisions.
 It leans more towards free text-like input, while Recomputer is more strict (and less error prone).
 - Numi: Doesn't support all rates, in general the grammar doesn't handle a lot of expressions.
 Multi-word names are not sometimes recognized.
 - [Math Notepad](https://mathnotepad.com/): A Jupyter-like interface, enter needs to be hit to see results.
 No currency support.
 - calcula.tech: Latex reprinting of input, requires `= ?` to see results.